hamza512b/jslin/README.md

 Programming language written in typescript, inspired by python and IT IS MOSTLY UPPERCASE!

 LIN is turning complete language, meaning you can write any program in it, but I am not sure why you would want to do that.
-Due not having standard library, or way to link files.

-I written the language for fun, and to learn more about how programming languages work.
+I have written the language for fun, and to learn more about how programming languages work.